collaborativebioinformatics/Haplotype_matrix_clustering/README.md

 One potential cause of the problems we’ve been experiencing with ARG-needle in this project could be because we’ve been trying to work with a highly diverse population from the 1000 Genomes project.
 ARG construction with ARG-needle relies on threading of samples into the graph based on similarity to other individuals, but ARG-needle was primarily tested on samples from the UK Biobank [(Zhang et. al 2023)](https://www.nature.com/articles/s41588-023-01379-x), representing a highly homogenous population.
 For our purposes, selecting a more homogenous subpopulation from the 1000 Genomes data on which to run ARG construction could work better.

+Additional potential approaches to this issue could include using alternative tools like [GenoTools](https://github.com/dvitale199/GenoTools) or using brute-force generation similarity matrices from haplotype data.
 <<TBD>>

 ### References